datocms/plugins-sdk/packages/sdk/docs/modals.md

 });
 ```

-In this case the user can only close the modal via an interaction of your choice (custom buttons, for example):
+In this case the user will only be able to close the modal via an interaction of your choice (custom buttons, for example):

 ```ts
 function CustomModal({ ctx }: PropTypes) {